-Often times, a floor crack in your basement is caused from a build up of hydrostatic pressure.
+Often times, a floor crack in your basement is caused from a build up of hydrostatic pressure and is a common basement waterproofing issue we see in the area.
 This pressure is formed whenever the soil around your home is swollen from excessive moisture.
 The pressure continues to push and push on the floor until it eventually cracks.
 This problem may also be caused from settlement of the home, or from natural concrete shrinkage of the foundation itself.
 What's more, this structural problem can also be caused from a rising water table below the home.
 This movement and excess moisture will put a lot of pressure on the basement floor, eventually causing it to crack.

 Regardless of what has caused the issue to begin with, you are going to need to get it fixed before it starts letting water seep into your home.
 These cracks may not appear very deep, but water always finds the path of least resistance, and it may be through this crack.